NATIONAL CUSTODIAL WORKER’S RECOGNITION DAY | OCTOBER 2

-On October 2nd, National Custodial Worker’s Recognition Day encourages appreciation to men and women who keep our schools and workplaces across the nation running smoothly.
+On October 2nd, National Custodial Worker’s Recognition Day encourages appreciation to the employees who keep our schools and workplaces across the nation running smoothly.

 Custodial workers operate behind the scenes.
-They are often under-appreciated for the hard work they do day after day.
+They are often under-appreciated for the hard work they do day after day, too.
 These are the personnel keeping schools, hospitals, office buildings, museums, churches, and other buildings clean and well maintained.

 If you know a custodial worker, THANK THEM today!
 Use #CustodialWorkersRecognitionDay to post on social media.

 And we can all do out part to help them do their jobs too.
 We can be clean ourselves by keeping work stations neat.
 After a break, pick up after ourselves in the lunch/break room.
 We can even do some light dusting around our desks, office or cubicle.
 There is no reason to leave a mess for anyone else when we can simply do our part to help.

 National Day Calendar® continues researching the origins of this worker recognition day.

 October 2nd Celebrated History

 J. Osterhoudt receives patent No. 5,8554 for a method of opening tin cans with a key.
 His design includes a lip for a key to turn the lid back.

 In the Jules Vern novel Around the World in Eighty Days, Phileas Fogg sets out on his journey around the world.